jakekopacz/Monte_Carlo_Poker/README.md

 ## Installation & Uses

-To use the programs include the following .h & .cpp files:
+To use and build off these programs include the following .h & .cpp files:

 - Monte Carlo:
   - card, deck, tx_hld_key, hand_eval, and monte_carlo_poker